 The banner-landing page combo is usually used to promote offers.
 The best creatives contain only the most necessary info: a catchy headline, capacious phrases and the key characteristics.
 But herein lies the problem.
 Since users need more information about the product/service, they go to different sites to find it and read the reviews.
 Later on, if they decide to purchase it, they won’t return to you but rather order it from the website where they found the missing information on.
 And that site just so happens to harbor an affiliate link of your competitor.

 Pre-landing pages solve the above mentioned information problem.
 They allow you to give a detailed description, explain the correct use, benefits, even clearly demonstrate how the product/service works.
 All the while your creatives will remain just as concise and engaging.
 What is this tool and how to correctly use it?
 This is another digest from the Leadbit affiliate network and today you will learn some new secrets that will help you increase the conversion rate.
-I’m your host, Elmira Nikiforova, and this time we’ll take a look at pre-landing pages.
+This time we’ll take a look at pre-landing pages.

 Table of contents

 - 1 What is a pre-landing page and what is it for?